maxhu08/create-neutrino-app/README.md

 # neutrino-template

-🌌 lightweight template for creating a website with module bundling hmr, typescript, tailwindcss & sass
+🌌 lightweight template for creating a website with module bundling, hmr, typescript, tailwindcss & sass

 </div>